 What if I want to move to a different room in the middle of the semester?

-Students can request an assignment change by completing paperwork at the Office of Housing and Residence Life.
+Students can request an assignment change by completing paperwork at the Office of Residence Life and First Year Experience.
 After we have received your request, you will receive further instruction on how to successfully complete an assignment change.
 Please note that assignment change requests should only be submitted AFTER the start of the semester and are accommodated only when space is available.